 You can use the workbooks in any order.
 Each “color” is at the same level of difficulty; the difference is in the selection of sentences the student works with.
 So when the instructor teaches Lesson 12 (or 45 or 82) from the Core instructor Text, the student using the Red set will have different sentences to work with than the student using the Blue set--but the grammar instruction is the same, and the "level" is the same.
 This article explains the concept a little further: About Grammar for the Well-Trained Mind.
 Susan Wise Bauer explains it in this video.

-We also have two reference books which are optional, but useful for students working in First Language Lessons, Level 4, and in Grammar for the Well-Trained Mind.
+We also offer two optional-but-helpful reference books for students working in First Language Lessons, Level 4, and Grammar for the Well-Trained Mind.

 - The Grammar Guidebook (GG) is a lifetime reference book for you and your student.

 - The Diagramming Dictionary (DD) is a power-assist in teaching sentence diagramming.

 All of the GftWTM materials are available in physical media (hardback, paperback) or PDF format.
 Before you place your order, consider the following to stretch your homeschool budget:

 Some parents are comfortable teaching from a laptop or tablet.
 For these parents, the Core Instructor Text in PDF format can save you some money--it costs less and there is no shipping fee, and delivery is nearly immediate.
 The same can be true for the Answer Key.
 You will have to decide whether it is more economical for you to print the Student Workbooks or order the paperbacks and have them shipped; the students will write on most of the pages.

 Can I see a sample of the curriculum?

 Try a sample of the first six weeks by clicking the Sample button under the picture of the product.

 At what pace should my student complete a “color” of GftWTM?